clearlybaffled/homelab/infrastructure/README.md

 I also have names of two boats that did not meet the requirements of being commanded by a MoH recipient that I wanted to use anyway, so I reserved them for more "logical" assignments as opposed to the physical assignments of hosts/VMs:

-- The kubernetes cluster is named `seawolf`, a boat with a very successful WW2 record and a name with quite the [prolific history][seawolf-wiki] throughout the history of the submarine force.
+- The kubernetes cluster is named `seawolf`, a boat with a very successful WW2 record and a name with quite the [prolific record][seawolf-wiki] throughout the history of the submarine force.
 - I also want to name something `wahoo`, after [another][wahoo-uri] of the most highly successful and aggressive submarines of the Pacific theater, but I felt Seawolf's record lead it to deserve the cluster name.
 I'll come up with something...

 ### Systems